Dwayne Morgan

-As a producer, Morgan has now produced over 100 events, the largest of which are the annual spoken word concerts When Brothers Speak and When Sisters Speak, and the Toronto International Poetry Slam on Labour Day weekend each year.
+As a producer, Morgan has now produced over 100 events, the largest of which are the annual spoken word concerts When Brothers Speak, When Sisters Speak, and the Toronto International Poetry Slam.
+When Brothers Speak was established in 1999.
+When Sisters Speak, founded in 2000 is North America’s largest and longest-running showcase of Black, female, spoken word artists.

 Morgan collaborated with Driftwood Studios to film Three Knocks, a ten-minute film based on his domestic violence poem of the same name, which premiered at the 2006 Reel World Film Festival in Toronto.

 He was a member of the 2007 Toronto Slam Team formed by Up From The Roots.
 The team finished second at the 2007 Canadian Festival of Spoken Word in Halifax, Nova Scotia.

 Morgan was the host of Diasporic Music, a monthly spoken word show on CKLN-FM, and is an advice columnist in the free daily paper, 24 Hours, in Toronto.
 He is also a Toronto regional representative on the board of directors for Spoken Word Canada, and is an active member of the Spoken Word Arts Network (SWAN).

+Morgan was inducted into the Scarborough Hall of Fame in 2013.

 Morgan was nominated as the candidate of the New Democratic Party in Scarborough North for the 2018 Ontario general election.
 He placed second, to the incumbent Progressive Conservative candidate, Raymond Cho.

+In January 2024, he was appointed to the Order of Ontario.